Skip to main content

 Component

-A prebuilt interface element to display data, and manipulate or interact with it based on user actions.
+A prebuilt interface element used to display data or interact with.

-Environment-specific values and secrets that you can reference in Retool resource configurations, apps, workflows, and queries.
+Environment-specific values stored in the platform database that you can reference in Retool resource configurations, apps, workflows, and queries.

 Control flow